karekarmandar/ensek-qa-technical-test/test-cases/UI/Ensek-UI-TestCases.md

 # Test Case 2, ID - TC02 , Title : Validate buy quantity of each fuel
 **Description** : When the user visits the url , the Page should fully load and User should be able to Navigate to "Buy Some Energy" Tab and user should be able to buy different types of Energy
 **Pre-Requisite** : User should be Authorised user , should have Login credentials ( if not then rgeister), user should have access to url, https://ensekautomationcandidatetest.azurewebsites.net/
 **Steps**: User visits the url, https://ensekautomationcandidatetest.azurewebsites.net/  , check the web page for Ensek Loads fully and propely,Then User clicks on "Buy Some Enery" tab.
-Then the user see the different types options to buy the energy.
-Then User enter's the required quantity to buy in each filed and clicks Buy option and gets the confirmation .
+Then the user see the different types options to buy the energy with available Quantity.
+Then User enter's the required quantity to buy in each filed and clicks Buy option and gets the confirmation message.
+**Expected Outcome**: User should be able to buy the avaibale Quantity of Energy and Proper Confirmation Message should be displayed ( after purchase).
+**Actual Outcome** :Test Case Passed - As User is able to buy the avaibale Quantity of Energy and Proper Confirmation Message is displayed after purchase.

 **Note**:The avaliable options are , Gas , Electricity and Oil.
+Screenshots Attached Seperately.